genestack/JS-SDK/README.md

 # JS-SDK
 This mono-repository contains components of an old Genestack JavaScript software development kit.
-These components are deprecated and support for these components will be removed in the future versions of Genestack platform.
+These components are deprecated and do not receive security patches.
+Support for these components will be removed in the future versions of Genestack platform.

 3rd party developers that might use this SDK should switch to using ODM REST APIs instead.